ManicodeSecurity/Defending-DevOps/002-Containerizing-An-Application/README.md

 # First, stop the running container
 docker stop <container_name>

-# Build the new image
+# Uncomment the User lines in the Dockerfile then build the new image
 docker build -t <yourname>/link-unshorten:0.2 .

 # Run the image